erizov/Professor/semester_4/lecture_17_performance/caching/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Caching for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize Caching for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Caching
-9. Compare Caching performance with alternative algorithms on large datasets
+9. Compare Caching capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)